rippedpiracy/docs/PC Software/games.md

 **[CS.RIN.RU](https://cs.rin.ru/forum) (DDL)**

 Arguably the best site for Steam Piracy.
 It's a well moderated Forum with active members.
-Not only good for getting Games from, but also learning about different Cracking tools and resources for Steam Games. **_Requires Sign-up_**.
+Not only good for getting Games from, but also learning about different Cracking tools and resources for Steam Games.
+**_Requires Sign-up_**.

 **[Torrminatorr](https://forum.torrminatorr.com) (DDL)**

-Another well moderated Forum with active Uploaders and discussions that allow Scene Uploads (contrary of CS.RIN.RU), GOG Rips, Retro Games and even Linux Games. **_Requires Sign-up_**.
+Another well moderated Forum with active Uploaders and discussions that allow Scene Uploads (contrary of CS.RIN.RU), GOG Rips, Retro Games and even Linux Games.
+**_Requires Sign-up_**.

 ## Misc

 **[Online-Fix](https://online-fix.me) (DDL / Torrent)**

-Any Cracked Game that has Multiplayer unlocked (usually on Steam) you will most likely find it here done by their own internal Crackers (0xdeadc0de and others). **_Requires Sign-up_**.
+Provides Online-Fixes (Multiplayer) for many Games available, the more complex fixes being coded by their own Crackers (0xdeadc0de and others).
+**_Requires Sign-up_**.

 **[GOG Games](https://gog-games.com) (DDL)**